 During the quarter, I will award "participation points" for various activities.
 You will receive a participation point each day you come to class.
 You will receive another participation point for coming to class by the time I have finished calling the role.
-There is no penalty for missing up to 5 classes.
 Participation points may also be given for in class activities.
 At the end of the quarter, participation points will be converted to extra credit and increase your grade by as much as 3 percentage points.